Royal Rumble (2006): Preliminary matches

 The fourth match was the 2006 Royal Rumble match.
 Triple H drew as the No. 1 entrant while Rey Mysterio drew No. 2.
 Mysterio and Triple H fought off each other in the beginning of the match.
 Later on, the two teamed up to eliminate No. 3 entrant Simon Dean.
 Mysterio eliminated No. 4 entrant Psicosis on his own.
 Ric Flair drew No. 5 but he made a mistake by charging Triple H near the ropes.
 Triple H simply sidestepped the charge and eliminated Flair from the match.
 No. 6 entrant was Big Show and No. 7 entrant was Jonathan Coachman.
 Coach was quickly eliminated with a swat of Big Show's hand.
 Bobby Lashley drew No. 8 while Big Show's World Tag Team Championship partner at the time, Kane drew No. 9, while making made his tenth appearance in a Royal Rumble match, tying the record for most Royal Rumble appearances with Rikishi.
 It also marked his eighth consecutive appearance in the Royal Rumble as Kane, breaking the previous record of seven consecutive appearances held by himself, Owen Hart and Rick Martel.

-Rey Mysterio lasted 62 minutes in the Royal Rumble match to win it at the #2 spot.
+Rey Mysterio lasted 62 minutes in the Royal Rumble match to win it from the #2 spot.

 Big Show and Kane teamed up to eliminate Lashley and then the two targeted each other trying to eliminate each other at the ropes.
 Triple H took the advantage and eliminated both men from behind.
 In addition, Tatanka and Rob Van Dam returned to WWE television in this Royal Rumble match with Tatanka drawing No. 15 while Van Dam drawing No. 20.
 Van Dam took down all superstars in the ring (except Mysterio).
 He went to eliminate Road Warrior Animal, Goldust, and later Carlito.
 Shawn Michaels entered No. 25 into the match and started attacking his enemies.
 He went on to eliminate Trevor Murdoch, Johnny Nitro, and Shelton Benjamin.

 As Michaels eliminated Benjamin from the match, Mr. McMahon's music played which distracted Michaels.
 McMahon made his way to the ring while Shane McMahon (not an official entrant) eliminated Michaels from behind.
 Michaels returned to the ring and tried to attack Shane until Triple H beat him and Michaels delivered Sweet Chin Music to Triple H. As a result, Triple H, Mysterio, Carlito, Van Dam and Randy Orton remained the final five participants.
 Carlito worked on Van Dam but Van Dam countered and threw him out of the ring with the final four participants remaining.
 Mysterio and Van Dam formed an alliance against two former Evolution partners Triple H and Orton.
 Van Dam tried to perform a five-star frog splash on Orton, but Triple H attacked Van Dam and then threw Mysterio into Van Dam which sent Van Dam crashing to the floor.